 R v FS (Folkestone Magistrates Court)

 Defendant charged with dangerous driving.
-Persuaded the Court to order a re-trial, and re-open plea before venue, due to breaches of the defendant’s right to a fair trial.
+Persuaded the Court to order a re-trial, and re-open plea before venue, due to breaches of the defendant's right to a fair trial, especially the lack of an interpreter.

 R v KL (Westminster Magistrates Court)